asciikeyboard/weather-dashboard/README.md

 ## AWS Configuration

 The application uses the AWS CLI to interact with the S3.
 Ensure your AWS credentials are correctly set in the **.env** file.
-Also check the aws config file via <cat ~/.aws/config>.
+Also check the aws config file via "cat ~/.aws/config" command.

 ## Resources